ConnectUni/connectuni.github.io/evaluation.md

 ## User Goals:
 * Search for a classmate on campus and add them as a friend.
-* Join a Group you are interested in and send a message in the group chat.
+* Join a Group you are fitting your interests and send a message in the group chat.
-* Easily find and search for an event to participate in.
+* Easily find and search for events to participate in.
+* Create groups and eevents of your their own if they do not exist.

 ## Scenarios:
 1. Finding a classmate: Pretend you are in a classroom and you want to add a classmate to your ConnectUni account so that you can study with them throughout the semester.
 Assuming they have a ConnectUni account, add them to be your friend and send them a quick message.